firstbanco/scaletuna/README.md

 # Scaletuna

-    scaletuna [optional regex without wrapping slashes]
+    scaletuna [autoscaling group name regex]

-Curses program that shows the autoscaling groups (including current size) matched by the regex, allows you to tune the desired_capacity, min, and max
+Curses program that shows the autoscaling groups (including current size) matched by the regex, allows you to tune the desired_capacity, min, and max.

 Keys:
 - (up,down,left,right): Select parameter to modify